BruningLab/warpDOCK/README.md

 # warpDOCK
-A large-scale virtual drug discovery framework optimised for the Oracle Cloud Infrastructure network
+A large-scale virtual drug discovery pipeline optimised for Oracle Cloud Infrastructure.
 &nbsp;

+In this documentation we will cover:

+o   Setting up a virtual cloud network (VCN) in Oracle Cloud Infrastructure o   Creating the Network File Storage (NFS) server in the VCN and attaching cloud storage devices o   Setting up different computing shapes (CPUs) o   Installing the warpDOCK software o   Description of warpDOCK programs and example implementation

+&nbsp;

 **1. Getting started: setting up the Virtual Cloud Network**

-_The following documentation assumes that you have already set up your tenancy in the correct home region and are a federated user._
+_This documentation assumes that you have already set up your tenancy in your home region._

 &nbsp;